shivannis/xandr-docs-public/xandr-docs/monetize/create-a-guaranteed-delivery-line-item-gdali.md

 ---
 title: Create a Guaranteed Delivery Line Item (GDALI)
-description: In this article, find information on how to create and set up a guaranteed delivery line item to meet delivery goals and serve budgets evenly and in full. ms.date: 10/28/2023
+description: Find information on how to create and set up a guaranteed delivery line item to meet delivery goals and serve budgets evenly and in full. ms.date: 10/28/2023
 ---